NavigationContentFooter

 4. Complete the consumer.py file by adding the function code as shown in the repository.
 The main code blocks are briefly explained as follows:

-SQS credentials and queue URLs are accessed by the function as environment variables.
+Queue credentials and URLs are accessed by the function as environment variables.
 These variables are set by Terraform as explained in one of the next sections.
 If you choose another deployment method, such as the console, do not forget to set them.

 db_host = os.getenv('DB_HOST')